lightspeedwp/lsx-search/readme.txt

 Requires at least: 4.9
 Tested up to: 5.3
 Requires PHP: 7.0
-Stable tag: 1.3.2
+Stable tag: 1.3.3
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

-The [LSX Search Extension](https://lsx.lsdev.biz/extensions/lsx-search/) intergrates with the FacetWP plugin to allow for superbly filtered search results for your users.
+The [LSX Search Extension](https://lsx.lsdev.biz/extensions/lsx-search/) integrates with the FacetWP plugin to allow for superbly filtered search results for your users.

 Allow your users to break down their search results using available filters (a.k.a "Facets").
 These are created by the FacetWP plugin, and with the power of LSX Search - we bring these filters to the search results.